speedment/speedment-doc/pages/maven.md

 ## The Configuration File
-Speedment stores the configuration of the database metadata in a special JSON file that, by default, is located in the file src/main/json/speedment.json
+Speedment stores the configuration of the database metadata in a special JSON file that, by default, is located in the file `src/main/json/speedment.json`

-The Tool's purpose is basically to edit this file.
-We can do manual changes to the file and the changes will immediately affect the plugins and how the generate code once the plugins are restarted.
+The Tool's purpose is basically to maintain this file and to generate code.
+We can do manual changes to the file and the changes will immediately affect the plugins and how the generate code, once the plugin are started.

 ## Specifying a Configuration File
-See [Command Line Parameters]{maven.html#command_line_parameters) for information on how to specify a custom configuration file.
+See [Command Line Parameters]{/maven.html#command_line_parameters) for information on how to specify a custom configuration file.

 ## Resetting the Configuration File